Cybersecurity is the practice of defending your networks, systems, and applications from malicious online threats.

 Distributed denial of service attacks target servers, services, or networks in order to disrupt traffic flow, preventing users from accessing these resources.
 DDoS attacks are most commonly intended to cause financial or reputational damage to an organization or government body.

 Such cyber attacks often use large networks of malware-infected systems — both computers and IoT devices — that the attacker controls.
 Individual devices in these security networks are commonly referred to as "bots" (or "zombies"), and a collection of them is known as a "botnet".

 Attackers use these botnets against servers or networks, having each bot send repeated requests to the target's IP address.
 This ultimately causes the server or the network security to become overloaded and unavailable to normal traffic.
 Remediation is usually difficult, as the bots are legitimate Internet devices — making it hard to separate the attackers from innocuous users.

 SQL injection (SQLI)

 Structured Query Language (SQL) is a standard language for building and manipulating databases, often used in web and other servers.
-SQL injection attacks insert malicious SQL code into a server, manipulating it to display database information that the attacker shouldn’t be authorized to access.
-This information may include sensitive corporate data, user credentials, and employees’ and customers’ PII(Protect sensitive data and personally identifiable information).
+SQL injection attacks insert malicious SQL code into a server, manipulating it to display database information that the attacker shouldn't be authorized to access.
+This information may include sensitive corporate data, user credentials, and employees' and customers' PII(Protect sensitive and personally identifiable information).

 While SQL injection can be used to attack any SQL-based database, such techniques mainly target websites.
 A malicious actor could carry out an attack simply by submitting an SQL command into a vulnerable website's search box, potentially retrieving all of the web app's user accounts.